distributive/netrunner-card-frames/README.md

 ![A card fan displaying a variety of cards using the frames in this repository](cardFan.png)

 If you need any help creating cards with my frames, or find any issues with these assets, please do not hesitate to contact me!
-I am `@distributive` on Discord (please first find me at `discord.gg/glc` if we have not spoken before).
+I am `@distributive` on Discord (please first find me in the Green Level Clearance (GLC) Discord server if we have not spoken before).
 I will not help you put frames on AI-generated images.

 Before printing your alt arts, ensure they conform to Null Signal Games' organised play policies: https://nullsignal.games/organizers/organized-play-policies/ (apendix III).